EU 'regrettably' hits U.S. with tariffs, seeks better Biden ties

 The European Union and most EU states have congratulated Biden on his election victory.
 Trump, with whom Europe has had strained relations, is pursuing legal challenges to the outcome while making unfounded claims of fraud.

-Dombrovskis said the Commission, which coordinates trade policy for the 27 EU nations, had made some informal contacts with Team Biden and that there was a full list of things to do, from coordinating on the reform of global trade rules to incorporating climate change goals into trade.
+Dombrovskis said the Commission, which coordinates trade policy for the 27 EU nations, had made some informal contacts with Biden’s team, and there was a host of things to do, ranging from coordinating work to reform global trade rules to incorporating climate change goals into trade.

 The EU tariffs come about a week before regulators are expected to clear the Boeing 737 MAX for service after a safety grounding of more than 19 months.
 Industry sources say the tariffs could hobble deliveries to key buyers such as Ireland's Ryanair RYA.I, whose chief executive has called on Boeing to absorb the extra import duties.